 “To the extent that you have an insurable need, you typically want to have at least enough insurance to match your debt and make sure any final expenses can be covered,” he said.
 “You don’t want to leave a bill behind for the next generation.”

 Disability insurance is designed to help cover your living expenses in the event that you become too sick or injured to work.
 If you or your loved ones depend on your income, a financial professional can help you determine how much coverage you may need.
-(Learn more: Disability insurance )
+(Learn more: Is disability income insurance worth it?)

 Families demonstrate acts of mutuality every day.
 With unconditional love, we make choices that benefit each other.
 As you continue to provide emotional and physical support, keep in mind that effective financial planning is an important part of the safety net you provide for those you love.